christianabbet/pybQuiz/README.md

 ...
 ```

-Then run the creation of the quiz
+Then run the creation of the quiz.
+By default the quiz is exported as a pptx presentation.
 ```
 python run_create_quiz.py --cfg config/myquiz.yml
 ```